dbrickma/NLP/README.md

-# This file is dedicated to natural language processing in python.
+# A natural language processing python adventure.
+Replete with NLTK, Scikit-Learn, and gensim.